We have lots of different venues at the festival where you can enjoy music, dance and take part in workshops.

 Our main stage marquee is a beautiful sight to behold!
 As the centre piece of the festival site, this red and yellow beauty is as impressive inside as she is outside.
 We seat around 2,500 inside with a standing ‘mosh pit’ at the front of the stage that can take another 1,000 people.
 The stage is carefully planned to offer the best sight lines and there are two big screens on either side of the stage to watch all the action close up.

-Our second stage in size only (not importance!), you’ll find the blue and white marquee on the far side of the showground.
-Seating around 1,800 with room for another 300 people standing, it’s a lovely venue where you’ll see headliners play.
+Our second stage in size only (not importance!), you’ll find this venue on the far side of the showground.
+Seating around 1,400 with room for another 200 people standing, it’s a lovely venue where you’ll see headliners play.
 It’s the home of the Folk Slam, which has become a Monday finale institution at Shrewsbury!

 Named after the goddess of the river that flows alongside the festival site, the blue and yellow Sabrina marquee is the home of traditional folk and emerging artists.
 It has a capacity of around 800 people seated with another 200 standing.

-The Village Stage is our only outdoor venue and is where you’ll be able to watch everything from dance displays, children’s show and music.
+The Purity Village Stage is our only outdoor venue and is where you’ll be able to watch everything from dance displays, children’s show and music.
 It’s located in the heart of our craft fair and close to the children’s festival, making it a great place to sit down, relax and enjoy what’s on stage.
+It is kindly sponsored by Purity Brewing.

 Our dance tent is beloved by experienced dancers and newbies alike.
 Tucked away at the top end of the site, it’s well worth a visit to take part in one of the programmed ceilidhs or to watch a dance show.
 With a cassette floor and special surface to make it ideal for dancing, along with its own bar, there’s no reason to leave!
 It’s also home to our very popular dance workshops and our early morning yoga sessions.